-Input the temperatures at which the controller should open and close the device (when the device is in a temperature-control mode).
-When the temperature is at or above the Open Temp, the controller opens the device as many inches as you designate (see below).
-When the temperature is at or below the Close Temp, the controller closes the device as many inches as you designate (see below).
+Input the temperatures at which the controller should open and close the side curtain (when the curtain is in a temperature-control mode).
+When the temperature is at or above the Open Temp, the controller opens the curtain as many inches as you designate (see below).
+When the temperature is at or below the Close Temp, the controller closes the curtain as many inches as you designate (see below).

+'''

 Open Temp: 80.0 Close Temp: 75.0

+'''

-This menu item doesn't appear for devices set up for tunnel or static control (refer to the Operating Modes: Damper, Side Curtains and Inlets section).
+This menu item doesn't appear for curtains set up for tunnel or static control (refer to the Operating Modes: Curtains and Inlets section).